 Will Durant – I always love reading this wonderful prose stylist; you sense his presence on all pages.
 What shines forth is his intellect, integrity, and decency.
 I would have liked to have known him, and if I had one biography to write it would be of him and his beloved wife Ariel.
 I grow nostalgic thinking of those stacks of books in my undergraduate library where I found him so long ago.
 I’m glad he was there.

 Bertrand Russell’s Why I am Not A Christian awoken me from my dogmatic slumber when I was still a teenager.
 I think Russell was the greatest philosopher of the 20th century and— measured by his vast contributions to so many different fields from logic and mathematics to politics and ethics, and from his literary contributions to popular philosophy—he may have been the greatest philosopher in the history of Western tradition.

-David Hume – I would have loved to be with Hume and Franklin in the salons of Paris, sipping brandy, gossiping, and flirting with the ladies!
-I love the brave and honest skepticism of this fearless intellect.
-He was an honest, good, and courageous man, who faced death bravely.
+David Hume – I would loved to have been with Hume and Franklin in the salons of Paris, sipping brandy, gossiping, and flirting with the ladies!
+And I admire the brave and honest skepticism of this fearless intellect.
+He was an good, honest, and courageous man, who faced death bravely.
 He was more noble than most of his detractors, past or present.
 “Be a philosopher but be still a man,” he advised, and then lived up to his credo.